JetBrains/intellij-sdk-docs/topics/appendix/resources/marketing.md

 # Marketing

-> Please make sure to follow the guidelines from [Plugin Overview page](https://plugins.jetbrains.com/docs/marketplace/plugin-overview-page.html) for an optimal presentation of your plugin on JetBrains Marketplace.
+> Make sure to follow the guidelines from the [Plugin Overview page](https://plugins.jetbrains.com/docs/marketplace/plugin-overview-page.html) for an optimal presentation of your plugin on JetBrains Marketplace.
+>
 > The _Busy Plugin Developers.
 Episode 2_ discusses [5 tips for optimizing JetBrains Marketplace plugin page](https://youtu.be/oB1GA9JeeiY?t=52) in more detail.
 >
-> Plugin vendors can also submit a blog post for the JetBrains Platform blog, please see [Contributing to the Blog](https://plugins.jetbrains.com/docs/marketplace/contributing-to-the-blog.html) for details.
+> Plugin vendors can also submit a blog post for the JetBrains Platform blog, see [Contributing to the Blog](https://plugins.jetbrains.com/docs/marketplace/contributing-to-the-blog.html) for details.

 <link-summary>Widgets and badges for marketing material</link-summary>